DDG Shares Footage From Halle Bailey’s Pregnancy, Reveals Reason Behind Secrecy

-Halle Bailey has officially introduced the world to her new little prince and father DDG is sharing behind-the-scenes footage.
+Halle Bailey has officially introduced the world to her new little prince, and father DDG shared behind-the-scenes footage.

 “Even though we’re a few days into the new year, the greatest thing that 2023 could have done for me was bring me my son,” Bailey captioned the photo.
 “Welcome to the world my Halo 🥰👼🏽 ✨the world is desperate to know you 😉🤣♥️.”